Loft Apartments • Murray Hill, Manhattan

 Murray Hill is a vertical neighborhood where you'll navigate between high-rises (70% of the building stock) and tree-lined blocks that feel denser than the borough average.
 You'll find 67 trees within a 200-meter radius on a typical block, with a canopy density of 9.5/10—real shade in Midtown.
 The East River Esplanade and five nearby parks (averaging 495 meters away) give you waterfront access and green space, though noise complaints run very high at 6,225 annually.
 Grand Central-42 Street station (4, 5, 6, 7, S lines) anchors your transit options.
 The neighborhood reads as young professional: dense, convenient, loud, and relentlessly practical.

-Murray Hill scores 6.1/10 overall on DwellCheck's livability index, ranking #17 of 22 in Manhattan.
+Murray Hill scores 6.1/10 overall on DwellCheck's livability index, ranking #24 of 33 in Manhattan.
 Rent prices in Murray Hill vary widely; check specific listings for current market rates.
 Murray Hill has 1 subway stations within walking distance: Grand Central-42 St.

 Frequently Asked Questions

-How is transit from Murray Hill?
+How do I get around from Murray Hill?

 Check a specific Murray Hill address